Policy Number: HR-37

 - The premium for LTD is shown as both earning and as an after-tax deduction on the employee’s paycheck.
 This enables the benefits to be received as a nontaxable income during the time you are receiving disability payments.

 - If upon return to active employment, disability from the same or related cause recommences within 12 months after the date benefits ceased, benefits will begin as of the first day of the month after disability starts.
 Benefits payable during a term of recurrent disability will be based on the provisions and monthly wage base that applied to the prior term of disability.

-- If the insurance carrier denies coverage, the Faculty or Professional Staff Member has the right to appeal the decision by contacting the carrier.
+- If the insurance carrier denies coverage, the employee has the right to appeal the decision by contacting the carrier.

-- If the Faculty or Professional Staff Member is eligible for Social Security Disability Benefits, the insurance carrier will provide assistance in applying or appealing a denied application for Social Security Disability Benefits.
+- If the employee is eligible for Social Security Disability Benefits, the insurance carrier will provide assistance in applying or appealing a denied application for Social Security Disability Benefits.

 - A survivor income benefit is payable as of the first day of the month after death if disabled for the full 9 months prior to death and if survived by one or more surviving dependents.
 A surviving dependent is the spouse or an unmarried child who was dependent for support and maintenance and who is less than 19 years of age or 19 but less than 23 years of age and enrolled in a school as a full-time student.
 The term child includes an adopted child or stepchild.

-- Upon termination of employment, membership in the Long Term Disability Program ceases on the date termination occurs; however, if under age 70 and a participant in the plan for one year, the Faculty or Professional Staff Member has the option of converting this coverage to an individual policy within 31 days from the date coverage terminates.
+- Upon termination of employment, membership in the Long Term Disability Program ceases on the date termination occurs; however, if under age 70 and a participant in the plan for one year, the employee has the option of converting this coverage to an individual policy within 31 days from the date coverage terminates.

 Inquiries regarding this policy can be directed to the Human Resources Department.